 In some cases, your heating and cooling system might require that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

 The Google Nest Thermostat is an improvement from aging programmable thermostats that use a combination of wiring and AA batteries for power.
 It relies on a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and turn on your heating and cooling system.

 If it can’t draw adequate juice, Nest says you may have some of these problems:

 - Short battery life.

 - Your thermostat occasionally disconnects from Wi-Fi.

-- Your system abruptly turns on or off, or won’t turn off.
+- Your system abruptly turns on or off, or won’t stop running.

-- Your system is producing weird noises, such as chattering, stuttering, clicking or thumping.
+- Your system is creating odd noises, like chattering, stuttering, clicking or thumping.